-- Encourage a calm, purposeful and happy atmosphere conducive to good learning. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all by fostering positive attitudes towards themselves and others. - Enabling pupils to recognise and appreciate appropriate behaviour - Encourage increasing independence and self-discipline so each child learns to accepts responsibility for their own behaviour and choices. - Make boundaries of acceptable behaviour clear and understand the relationship between actions and consequences. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Provide an interesting, well-planned curriculum that motivates children to learn alongside developing the social, emotional and behavioural skills. - Ensure pupils feel safe in school. - Implement mental health and trauma-informed approaches to behaviour in our school
+- Promoting desired behaviour. - Promoting self-esteem, self-discipline, proper regard for authority, and positive relationships based on mutual respect. - Ensuring equality and fair treatment for all. - · Praising and rewarding good behaviour. - Challenging and disciplining misbehaviour. - Providing a safe environment free from disruption, violence, discrimination, bullying and any form of harassment. - Encouraging positive relationships with parents. - Developing positive relationships with pupils to enable early intervention. - A shared approach which involves pupils in the implementation of the school's policy and associated procedures. - Promoting a culture of praise and encouragement in which all pupils can achieve.

-The school acknowledges that behaviour can sometimes be the result of special educational needs, mental health issues, or other needs or vulnerabilities, and will address these needs via individual strategies and on an individual basis.
+The school acknowledges that behaviour can sometimes be the result of special educational needs, mental health issues, or other needs or vulnerabilities, and will address these needs via individual strategies.

-To help reduce the likelihood of behavioural issues related to social, emotional or mental health (SEMH), the school aims to create a safe and calm environment in which positive mental health and wellbeing are promoted and pupils are taught to be resilient via effective emotional coaching and mentoring.
+To help reduce the likelihood of behavioural issues related to social, emotional or mental health (SEMH), the school aims to create a safe and calm environment in which positive mental health and wellbeing are promoted and pupils are taught to be resilient.
 The school aims to promote resilience as part of a whole-school approach using the following methods: